-However, whatever the situation, everyone who teaches in Thailand needs a work permit.
-The route to getting a work permit is via a Non-Immigrant B visa.
+Whatever your situation, everyone who teaches in Thailand needs a work permit.
+And the route to getting a work permit is via a Non-Immigrant B visa.

-The Non-Immigrant B visa has a 90-day validity from your date of entry and is issued to foreign individuals who are going to work in Thailand.
+The Non-Immigrant B visa has a 90-day validity from your date of entry and is issued to foreign nationals going to work in Thailand.

-Additionally, keep in mind that a Non-Immigrant B visa is generally issued to those with a degree; otherwise, your visa will be Non-Immigrant O visa.
 You can apply for this visa at any Thai embassy or consulate.
-The visa fee varies depending on where you apply for it, and the processing time is generally two days.
+The visa fee varies depending on where you apply for it and the processing time is generally two days.